SteveBz/MoonRabbit/README.md

 [inet_http_server]
 port=*:9001
 ```

+# Enable hardware interfaces in the Raspberry Pi configuration
 sudo nano /boot/firmware/config.txt

+Uncomment  or add these lines to enable the hardware interfaces

 ```
-# Uncomment some or all of these to enable the optional hardware interfaces
 dtparam=i2c_arm=on
 #dtparam=i2s=on
 dtparam=spi=on